Laguna Northwestern College

-Laguna Northwestern College (LNC) (formerly known as Laguna Northwestern Institute) is a non-sectarian, private college in Laguna, Philippines, founded on May 28, 1978 by the Entila family of San Pedro, Laguna.
+Laguna Northwestern College ((LNC)), formerly known as Laguna Northwestern Institute, is a non-sectarian, private college in Laguna, Philippines, founded on May 28, 1978, by the Entila family of San Pedro, Laguna.
 The Main Campus are in San Antonio, San Pedro City, Laguna.

 History

 Laguna Northwestern Institute was formally inaugurated on May 28, 1978.
-Classes started on June 13, 1978 with 192 students on the 1st and 2nd year High School.
+Classes started on June 13, 1978, with 192 students on the 1st and 2nd year High School.
 Succeeding years opened the 3rd and 4th year High School classes, kindergarten and grades one to four classes.
 By 1982, LNI offered classes from Pre-school up to 4th year secondary levels.
 Around 1984, the institution started offering college courses.
 LNC formerly exist in Santa Mesa Manila.

-Government recognition was granted by the Department of Education, Culture and Sports in the following years: